 When it comes to capacity/volume we can divide backpacks into four different groups; small backpacks (with a volume of less than 35 liters – often referred to as daypacks), medium-sized backpacks (with a volume from 35 to 55 liters), large backpacks (with a volume from 55 to 70 liters) and extra large backpacks (with a volume of more than 70 liters).

 Hiking backpacks are typically made of nylon.
 Nylon comes in different deniers – the higher the denier, the more durable and abrasion-resistant is the fabric.
 However, a higher denier also entails a heavier fabric and thus hiking backpacks usually don’t use nylon with a denier higher than 210 although abrasion-prone areas (such as the bottom of a backpack) might be reinforced with a tougher fabric for increased durability.
 Sometimes durable Cordura fabric is used in abrasion-prone areas.

 Nylon is usually reinforced with interwoven threads at regular intervals (ripstop) for better tear resistance.
 Ripstop fabrics isolate the tear and prevent it from expanding.
 The nylon used for hiking backpacks is often coated with polyurethane or silicone in order to be water-resistant.
 However, be aware that this doesn’t mean that the backpack as such is waterproof as backpacks usually don’t come with waterproof zippers.

 An ill-fitting backpack can diminish your performance whereas a well-fitting hiking backpack can increase it.
-The length of the backpack’s back panel has to match your torso length so that it sits comfortably on your back. while the hip belt has to fit your waist/hips circumference.
+The backpack has to match your torso length so that it sits comfortably on your back. while the hip belt has to fit your waist/hips circumference.
 Before buying a hiking backpack, check that your torso length matches the respective torso range of the backpack you had in mind.
 This is very important as the backpack will otherwise ride too low or too high on your back.
 Most modern backpacks come with adjustable harnesses and thus it’s usually very easy to get a backpack that fits you well.
 Some backpacks also come in different sizes (torso lengths).